wolfworldwidedigital/mattermost/server/cmd/mmctl/docs/mmctl_job_update.rst

 ::

       --force   Setting a job status is restricted to certain statuses.
 You can overwrite these restrictions by using --force.
-This might cause unexpected behaviour on your Mattermost Server.
+This might cause unexpected behaviour on your Cusmato Server.
 Use this option with caution.
   -h, --help    help for update

 Options inherited from parent commands